-The use of banana leaves in the kitchen is nothing new.
-Its usage is part of the tradition and culture of many countries.
-Although the leaves are super versatile, the advances in technology have created alternative materials (e.g. aluminium foil and parchment paper).
+The use of banana leaves in the kitchen is not new.
+It is part of the culinary tradition and culture of many countries.
+Although the leaves are super versatile, the advances in technology have created alternative materials (e.g. aluminum foil and parchment paper).
 Believe it or not, nowadays, the banana leaf is often put aside.

-We are from Brazil and although the country is well known by having plenty of banana trees, the culinary usage of banana leaves are more concentrated in the North, Northeast, and Central Regions.
-If you travel from the centre to the south of the country, where we grew up, it’s almost impossible to find banana leaves inside the kitchens.
+We’re from Brazil and although the country is well known for having plenty of banana trees, the culinary usage of banana leaves is more concentrated in the North, Northeast, and Central Regions.
+On the other hand, if you move towards the south, where we grew up, it’s almost impossible to find banana leaves inside the kitchens.

 We became fans of banana leaf and we want to inspire you with its versatility.

 What are the usages of banana leaves?

 The banana tree is native to Asia.
 It migrated to Africa and later to the Americas.
 Basically, it is grown throughout all the tropical and subtropical ranges.
 Its leaves are large, flexible, waterproof, and nonstick.
 Besides that, they are beautiful and always give a nice tropical touch.

 It is no surprise that native people recognized the banana leaves as an opportunity to solve their needs and used it in a wide variety of uses for it.
 Whether for culinary, decorative, therapeutic, religious, or even construction and writing purposes.

 Although they are not edible, banana leaves have a very important role in the kitchen.
 It helps in almost every culinary process: preparation, service, consumption, and even packaging.